nanawel/reciphpes/README.md

 ```

 You may now enter the container with `make shell` and issue the
-commands provided in the following section.
+commands provided in the section below.

 ### Local setup